MattyMc/bidding_system/README.md

 # Joist - Bidding System Application

 This is a working rails application built as a programming exercise.
 Deploying this application creates an API to respond to specific HTTP GET requests, as defined through the provided documentation (not included).
-This application uses GIT for version control and employs a postgres database.
-It features loose coupling (ie fat models and skinny controllers), MVCC to preserve data integrity and has pre-cooked unit tests for models and functional tests controllers (although test coverage is not 100%).

 All responses have the following structure: